Anna Span: Career

 She had her first film aired in 1999 on UK porn channel Television X and has made over 250 scenes to date.

 Her films focus on women enjoying sex with women or men, sometimes both.
 Other themes include sex toys, everyday objects (such as a chocolate bar or orange) being used as sex toys, threesomes, group sex, and gang bangs.
 Role playing and fantasy are also common.
 Sometimes a character from one of her films appears in another.
 There is a big emphasis on reality both in script and actor performances.
 In her films she includes a much higher than average percentage of shots which look at the men, which she has termed 'female point of view' shots.

 Arrowsmith was the 2007/8 and 2008/9 Best Director at the UK Adult Film & TV Awards, where she also won four other awards for her DVD "Hug a Hoodie".
 She wanted to present a sympathetic image of the Young offender.
 British Conservative Party Leader David Cameron had taken a tough line on youth offenders but in July 2006 gave a sympathetic speech that was dubbed by the News of the World as 'Hug a Hoodie'.
 The phrase came into popular use in the UK despite Cameron insisting that he did not use it.
 She won Best British Film Brand at The UK's trade awards – the ETO Awards in 2008.
 In 2007 she won 'Indie Porn Pioneer', 2010 she won an award for Best Politician (somewhat prematurely) at the Erotic Awards and in 2011, and then the 'Best Bi Movie' at The International Emma Feminist Porn Awards, in Toronto.
 Her film Be My Toy Boy was nominated for best Film at the 2009 ETO Awards.
 She won the Palm Phwoar, Services to the Industry award in 2013.

 After a shorter documentary aired on Channel 4 earlier in her career, in September 2007, she was the focus of a TV documentary entitled Sex Films For Girls, made by Five, which captured her views on pornography and her film approach and featured on-set filming during the making of a film.
 Her father also appeared in the documentary, expressing a negative view of pornography but a very supportive view of his daughter.

-She identifies as bisexual and has said, 'I'm bi and looking at two women together turns me on.'
+She is bisexual and has said, 'I'm bi and looking at two women together turns me on.'

 She has given talks about pornography and feminism in various countries, for example at universities or film festivals and has debated on pornography with Germaine Greer and Gail Dines.
 In 2011, Span was invited alongside Jessi Fischer and Johnny Anglais to debate against Gail Dines, Richard Woolfson and Shelley Lubben at the University of Cambridge.
 The proposition that she argued was that 'This house believes that pornography does a good public service.'
 Span won the proposition with 231 in favour to 187 against with 197 abstentions.
 Dines said her opponents won because the chamber consisted mostly of '18-22-year-old males who were using pornography on a regular basis.'